AtomicTyler1/atomictyler1.github.io/README.md

 Welcome to my GitHub Pages website!
 This site serves as a hub for my mods, tools, and other projects.

 # 🚀 Features
-- Mod Listings – Organized dropdowns for different game mods, including:
-- Lethal Company Mods
-- Content Warning Mods
-- Slime Rancher Mods
+- Mod statistics
+- Mod sorting
-- Check it out here: [Click here!](https://atomictyler1.github.io)
+- Check it out here: [Click here!](https://atomictyler.dev)
 - Custom Tools – Includes utilities like:
     - File Encryptor/Decryptor (Client-Side)
+    - CozyLights Animator

 # 🛠️ Installation & Development
 If you want to contribute or modify the website locally: